 Employment Agreement Negotiations Involving Patients

-Optometry agreements are a pervasive and obligatory part of every job search for pharmacists.
+Pharmacy agreements are a pervasive and obligatory part of every job search for pharmacists.
 Well-drafted agreements help to enumerate the responsibilities of the involved parties, divide liabilities, protect legal rights, and insure future relationship statuses.
 These touchstones are even more crucial when applying their roles to the case of a pharmacist employed by a hospital, corporate owned group, or private practice.
 While agreement drafting and negotiation can be a long and arduous process, a search for quality legal representation is a must in order to ensure that your rights are being protected before you start your new job and sign a new agreement.
 The present day conclusion is simple: you should not sign an agreement without having the agreement reviewed by legal counsel.
-For instance, concerns include: license defense, OD board policies, employee salary increases, attorneys fees, salary negotiations upon expiration on the associate agreement, fees, etc.
+For instance, concerns include: license defense, Pharmacist board policies, employee salary increases, attorneys fees, salary negotiations upon expiration on the associate agreement, fees, etc.

 Pharmacist Employment Contract Checklist

 Every PharmD employment agreement is unique.
 However, nearly all contracts for healthcare professionals should contain several essential terms.
 If these essential terms are not spelled out in the pharmacist agreement, disputes can arise when there is a disagreement between the employer and employee as to the details of the specific term.
-For instance, if the PA is expecting to work at the practice Monday through Thursday and the employer is expecting the provider to work Monday through Friday, but the specific workdays are absent from the pharmacist Agreement; who prevails?
+For instance, if the Pharmacist is expecting to work at the practice Monday through Thursday and the employer is expecting the provider to work Monday through Friday, but the specific workdays are absent from the pharmacist Agreement; who prevails?

 Spelling out the details of your job is crucial to avoid conflicts during the term of your employment.
 Below is a checklist of essential terms that pharmacist agreements should contain (and a brief explanation of each term):